slsa-framework/slsa/docs/spec/v1.0/threats.md

 This includes the threat of an authorized individual introducing an unauthorized change---in other words, an insider threat.

-SLSA v1.0 does not define a [Source Track](future-directions.md#source-track), but we anticipate doing so in a future version.
+SLSA v1.0 does not address source threats, but we anticipate doing so in a [future versio](future-directions.md#source-track).
 In the meantime, the threats and potential mitigations listed here show how SLSA v1.0 can fit into a broader supply chain security program.

 ### (A) Submit unauthorized change